carpentries-lab/metagenomics-workshop/setup.md

 ### Option A: Using the lessons with Amazon Web Services (AWS)

 Follow these [instructions on creating an Amazon instance](https://carpentries-incubator.github.io/metagenomics-workshop/AMI-setup/index.html).
 Use the AMI `ami-0f58e878fa70cc201` named `The Carpentries Lab Metagenomics v1.0` listed on the Community AMIs page.
 Please note that you must set your location as `N. Virginia` to access this community AMI.
 You can change your location in the upper right corner of the main AWS menu bar.
-The cost of using this AMI for a few days, with the t2.medium instance type is very low (about USD $1.50 per user, per day).
-Data Carpentry has *no* control over AWS pricing structure and provides this cost estimate with no guarantees.
+The cost of using this AMI for a few days, with the t2.medium instance type, is very low (about USD $1.50 per user per day).
+Data Carpentry has *no* control over AWS pricing structure and provides this cost estimate without guarantees.
 Please read AWS documentation on pricing for up-to-date information.

-If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.
+If you're an Instructor or Maintainer or want to contribute to these lessons, please contact us at [team@carpentries.org](mailto:team@carpentries.org), and we will start instances for you.

-In this instances you can use the terminal available in RStudio and users won't need to install their own terminals or use `ssh` (see [Instructor Notes](https://carpentries-incubator.github.io/metagenomics-workshop/guide/index.html)). **If nevertheless, you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux below in the Option B section.
+In this instance, you can use the terminal available in RStudio, and users won't need to install their own terminals or use `ssh` (see [Instructor Notes](https://carpentries-incubator.github.io/metagenomics-workshop/guide/index.html)). **If, nevertheless, you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux below in the Option B section.
 For Windows, you will need to install Git Bash, PuTTY, or the Ubuntu Subsystem.

 ### Option B: Following the lessons on your local machine
-If you trust that your computer is powerful enough and want to have all the programs installed you can follow all the workshop without using an
+If you trust that your computer is powerful enough and want to have all the programs installed, you can follow all the workshops without using an
 AWS remote machine.
 To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
 Instructions for doing this are below.

 #### **Data**
 The data used in this workshop are available on Zenodo.
-Because this workshop works with real data, be aware that file sizes for the data are large.
 Please read the Zenodo page linked below for information about the data and access to the data files.
-[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)
+Because this workshop works with real data, be aware that file sizes for the data are large.information [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)

 More information about these data will be presented in the [first episode of the Data processing and visualization for metagenomics lesson](https://carpentries-incubator.github.io/metagenomics/01-background-metadata/index.html).